simpleinjector/Documentation/source/extensibility.rst

 Overriding Lifestyle Selection Behavior
 =======================================

 By default, when registering a type without explicitly specifying a lifestyle, that type is registered using the **Transient** lifestyle.
-This behavior can be overridden and this is especially useful in batch-registration scenarios.
+This behavior can be overridden and this is especially useful in Auto-Registration scenarios.

 Here are some examples of registration calls that all register types as *Transient*: